-While an 8x8x8 board initially seems ideal, it leads to a strange and unnatural opening, and to quote Pritchard, the 8x8x8 board is “the most mentally indigestible for the players ...
-Less demanding on spatial vision, and hence more practical, are those games confined to three 8×8 boards and games with boards smaller than 8×8”, so I will use an 8x8x3 board with the layout in Fig 2.1 to make it as simple as possible.
-I settled on the following rules:
+While an 8x8x8 board initially seems ideal, it leads to a strange and unnatural opening.
+Pritchard concluded it is “the most mentally indigestible...
+Less demanding on spatial vision, and hence more practical, are those games confined to three 8×8 boards and games with boards smaller than 8×8”.
+I therefore decided to adopt an 8x8x3 board with the layout in Fig 2.1 to make it as simple as possible.
+I settled on the rules illustrated below: [RM: could you delete this paragraph and rely solely on the images?
+Or leave one written explanation just as an example]

-The pawn moves forward, either horizontally or vertically, and takes only by moving 1 square forward and 1 to the side (Fig 2.2).
-The rook moves in 1 direction (Fig 2.3), the bishop moves in 2 directions (Fig 2.4) and the unicorn, an optional replacement for knights, moves in 3 directions (Fig 2.5).
-The knight hops by a (2, 1, 0) vector (Fig 2.6), a queen combines a rook and bishop, and a king does the same but 1 square at a time.
-I then implemented these rules into an initial python app.

-Researching and evaluating AI:
+Phase 2: Researching AI options:

-I then began to look at the possible methods of creating an AI and evaluated each one:
+With rules agreed, the next phase was to examine and evaluate methods of creating an AI chess player as summarised below: